GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 ::view-transition-old(full-embed),
 ::view-transition-new(full-embed) {
-  /* Prevent the default animation, so both images remain opacity:1 throughout the transition */
+  /* Prevent the default animation, so both views remain opacity:1 throughout the transition */
   animation: none;
   /* Use normal blending,
   so the new view sits on top and obscures the old view */
   mix-blend-mode: normal;
-  /* Make the height the same as the container, meaning the image size might not match its aspect-ratio. */
+  /* Make the height the same as the container, meaning the view size might not match its aspect-ratio. */
   height: 100%;
-  /* Clip any overflow of the image */
+  /* Clip any overflow of the view */
   overflow: clip;
 }

 /* The old view is the thumbnail */
 ::view-transition-old(full-embed) {
-  /* Maintain the aspect ratio of the image, by shrinking it to fit within the bounds of the element */
+  /* Maintain the aspect ratio of the view, by shrinking it to fit within the bounds of the element */
   object-fit: contain;
 }

 /* The new view is the full image */
 ::view-transition-new(full-embed) {
-  /* Maintain the aspect ratio of the image, by growing it to cover the bounds of the element */
+  /* Maintain the aspect ratio of the view, by growing it to cover the bounds of the element */
   object-fit: cover;
 }